mabanu/Personal-Web-Page/README.md

-# PERSONAL WEB SITE PROJECT
+# PERSONAL WEBSITE PROJECT

-## Take a look of my website by click [HERE](https://mabanu.github.io/Personal-Web-Page/)
+## Take a look at my website by click [HERE](https://mabanu.github.io/Personal-Web-Page/)

----

-I come with the idea of make a website about me, showing my interest and try to tell my history.
+I came up with the idea of making a website showing my interests, hobbies, and trying to tell my history.

 I take the concept of the great and crazy guitar made by Eddie Van Halen, the Frankenstrat.

 ---